 In 1993, the Getty House Foundation was established to raise funds for and oversee the refurbishment of Getty House.
-From November 1993 to December 1995, the foundation worked with over 300 Angelenos to successfully restore the house.
+From 1993 to 1995, the foundation worked with more than 300 Angelenos to restore the house.

 Getty House also serves as the venue for important mayoral protocol and governmental relations events.

 Board of Directors

 The Getty House Foundation is led by a board of directors that oversees the implementation of the mission of the organization and the organization’s programs.